serain/crack-sec-eng-interviews/README.md

 ## Memory Corruption

-You're unlikely to be quizzed in-depth on binary exploitation for the average Security Engineer role, but you should know the basics and explain the remediations.
+You're unlikely to be quizzed in-depth on binary exploitation for the average Security Engineer role, but you should know the basics and be capable of explaining their remediations.

 ### Question Prep